binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ![](images/discover.png)

-This is a collection of shell scripts to aggregate Kali Linux tools & automate various pentesting tasks.
-Both passive & active options which allow you to dig up a lot of dirt on your target long before you start trying to penetrate them.
+Discover is a collection of shell scripts to aggregate Kali Linux tools & automate various penetration testing tasks.
+Both passive and active options which allow you to dig up a lot of dirt on your target long before you start trying to penetrate them.
 I have found domain and Person to be very useful.

 To run, within Kali Linux you just need to run the `/opt/discover/discover.sh` script.
 This is one of the additional tools we [added](#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-discover-scripts) to Kali.